 You Can Buy a VW Taos Again But Do You Want To?

 The Volkswagen Taos is the smallest SUV in the VW lineup, offering customers SUV capabilities with a lower price tag.
-The Taos debuted in the US with the 2022 model, but was quickly hit with a stop-sale order and recalls.
+The Taos debuted in the US with the 2022 model, but was quickly hit with a VW stop-sale order and recalls.
 Though sales have recommenced, the Taos has not managed to impress in its debut year.
 It failed to get either the recommendation of Consumer Reports or a Top Safety Pick rating by the Insurance Institute for Highway Safety.

-The stop-sale order issued by Volkswagen in August 2021 was for the all-wheel-drive (AWD) 2022 Taos only.
+The Volkswagen stop-sale order issued in August 2021 was for the all-wheel-drive (AWD) 2022 Taos models only.
 FWD sales continued.
 Volkswagen reported that the AWD system in the Taos sometimes “shut off unexpectedly when coming to a stop.”
 A specific software version installed in the engine control unit (ECU) of the AWD Taos could, under specific conditions, such as high ambient temperatures, high engine load, or with the A/C on, cause the vehicle to stall when coming to a stop, increasing the risk of a crash.
 In October 2021, owner notification letters were mailed informing owners that they could have the ECU software updated free of charge to repair the problem.
 This fix appears to have worked as complaints about this issue have slowed.

 What is the situation now for VW Taos owners?